 - Create a shared notes document for your course.
 Ensure that you use headings and accessibility practices to encourage accessibility.

 - Class meeting technology options:

 - Zoom is available for some schools or colleges.
 Zoom is generally considered to be the most accessible video conferencing platform.
-It has options for breakout rooms and automated captions options.
+It has options for breakout rooms and automated caption options.

-- Google Hangouts Meet could be effective for smaller classrooms.
-Google Hangouts Meet has automated captions that can be toggled on, and a high-level of accessibility.
-Learn more about Google Hangouts Meet accessibility.
+- Google Meet could be effective for smaller classrooms.
+Google Meet has automated captions that can be toggled on and offers a high level of accessibility.
+Learn more about Google Meet accessibility.

 - Speak clearly when leveraging auto-captions or live captions/ASL.
 Be sure to speak clearly into your microphone and to consider the rate of your speech.
-Let students know that signaling when captions are not caught up is a good practice.
+Another good practice is to let students know when captions are not caught up.

 - Be receptive to feedback.
 This is very important for creating a good experience for all students.
 Be willing to adapt to changing needs over time throughout the semester.

 Asynchronous Participation and Discussion

 - Asynchronous teaching, by its nature, is likely to be accessible to more individuals.
 Assistive technology users don’t have to worry about keeping up with the pace of the rest of the class